human-ak/WQU-Capstone/README.md

 ## Results

-The following are our results for the 1st draft.
-It shows that clustering using CAE hleps us identify more number of pairs, & also beter trading perfomace.
-We are also trying out other forecasting models for trading.
+The following results shows that clustering using CAE hleps us identify more number of pairs, & also beter trading performance.

 ### **Trading on 99 pairs selected from 5 CAE clusters**